2020 Workshop Presenters

 Contribution, workability and listening are of interest to Terry Kirtz.
-From her 32-year career in public education to her current role as president of the Brain Injury Association of Maryland, she has been interested in promoting opportunities for others to contribute and be contributed to.
-She holds degrees from University of Pittsburgh, University of Maryland and George Washington University, and is certified in both general and special education.
-Kirtz is also a certified brain injury specialist.
-She lives in Maryland with her husband where she is an active member in a number of community organizations, both social and philanthropic.
+In her professional career in public education and her advocacy in local, state and national organizations to promote quality of life for those impacted by brain injury, she has provided opportunities for others to contribute and be contributed to.
+She holds several degrees and is certified in both general and special education as well as being a certified brain injury specialist.
+A mother of three and grandmother of four, she lives in Maryland with her husband where she is an active member of several community organizations, both social and philanthropic.

 Fred Moss, M.D.